K7TRY/Documents/Laundry Room Project.md

   - [ ] Subfloor repair where needed.
   - [ ] Replace carpet with pad
 - [ ] Entryway from Garage
-	- [ ] Tile floor continuous from laundry room and bathroom
+	- [] Tile floor continuous from laundry room and bathroom
-	- [ ] Trim the bottom of the door
+	- [] Trim the bottom of the door due to tile being higher
 - [ ] Bathroom
 	- [ ] Toilet removed for tile
 	- [ ] Tile floor continuous from entryway
 	- [ ] Toilet re-installed
-	- [ ] Trim the bottom of the doors
+	- [ ] Trim the bottom of the doors due to tile being higher